 Korver Ear Nose and Throat LLC owns a recently constructed medical facility in Orange City, Iowa.
 It would like to convert the lower level of this facility into an outpatient surgery center, but does not want to incur the enormous time, expense, and uncertainty of going through the certificate of need process, only to be denied because of its competitor’s opposition.

 From satellites in space to circuits for flashlights, Greg Mills has spent his entire career working as an engineer designing and building electronics.
-But earlier this year, a group of industry insiders sitting on a government board abruptly put Greg’s career on ice.
-Now he’s fighting back.
-Greg’s resume reads like a veritable who’s-who of…
+But early in 2019, a group of industry insiders sitting on a government board abruptly put Greg’s career on ice.

 Jim Ficken is a 69-year-old retiree living in a modest two-bedroom, one-bathroom home in Dunedin, Florida.
 For letting his lawn grow too long, Jim faces nearly $29,000 in fines and has been threatened with foreclosure.

 After being in prison for two years, when Amanda got out, she became passionate about cosmetology and even got a job offer at a salon before she finished school.
 But the state board denied her a cosmetology license, claiming she lacked “good moral character.”

 Samantha Harris hired Sally Ladd, a New Jersey-based entrepreneur, to manager her short-term vacation rental in Pennsylvania’s Pocono Mountains.
 But when Pennsylvania wanted Ladd to obtain a real-estate broker’s license, which requires her to spend three years working for an established broker, Sally felt forced to shut down her business.